w3c/wot-architecture/publication/ver11/societal_impact.md

 used to build custom user interfaces, including those that make systems easier to use (e.g. large buttons to replace difficult to use controls) or map sensory modalities (e.g. mapping visual indicators to audible ones or vice-versa).
-Unfortunately, the current WoT specification describes only network behavior, not physical behavior, making automated construction of such interfaces difficult.
+Unfortunately, the current WoT specification describes only network communication and interactions, not physical behavior, making automated construction of such interfaces difficult.
 However, since WoT uses JSON-LD, it would be possible in theory to annotate WoT Thing Descriptions with information such as this.